Remotely delivered non-digital services to come into VAT net 1 January 2023

-The Norwegian Ministry of Finance has launched a consultation on imposing VAT on foreign providers of traditional services to consumers by non-resident providers.
+The Norwegian VAT law has been updated to impose VAT on foreign providers of traditional services to consumers by non-resident providers.
 Such cross-border services include:

 - Accounting and tax